thejcannon/thejcannon.me/whats-in-a-name/index.md

 (another name), usually to the Python Package Index (PyPI, a third name).
 Inside of these packages is code.
 Most commonly, Python code (but they truly can contain anything).
-The only relationship between the package name and the module name(s) is the same as the relationship as between a cat's name and its behavior. _Usually_ "fluffy" is a fluffy cat, but it's a convention.
+The only relationship between the package name and the module name(s) is the same as the relationship as between a cat's name and its demeanor. _Usually_ "fluffy" is a fluffy cat, but it's a convention.
 "Cupcake" could be the name of a very very naughty kitten.

 You install `requests` and import `requests`.
 You install `typing-extensions` and import